This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child has trouble breathing.

-- Your child is not responding, or you cannot wake him.
+- Your child is not responding, or you cannot wake him or her.

 Return to the emergency department if:

-- Your child has a sudden headache that seems different or much worse than his usual headaches.
+- Your child has a sudden headache that seems different or much worse than his or her usual headaches.

 - Your child cannot stop vomiting.